pedalv/.NetApp/WebService/README.md

 Content-Length: 250
 ```

-# Basic concepts about OO relater with WS
+# Basic concepts about OO relater with WebServices (or WS)
 ## Loose coupling
 - In computing and systems design is one in which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.
 - Subareas include the coupling of classes, interfaces, data, and services.